rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-running-tests" -->
 ## Running Tests

-- `ng test` or `yarn test`: launches a browser for testing and watches for changes.
+- `ng test` or `yarn test`: launches a browser for testing and watches for changes
   - Compiles and re-runs tests as files change
 - `ng test --code-coverage`: puts a coverage report in `coverage/` directory